FAQs, Things you should know

 apprehension quickly disappears.

 Unfortunately, we do not allow campers to sign up for only specific days of the week.
-All campers must pay for, and attend every day.
+Payment must be made for the entire week.

 Managing Your Account

-You can view and manage your account by signing in to your secure Camps Canada account using your PIN and Email.
+You can view and manage your account by signing in to your secure Camps Canada account using your Email and Password.
 This will allow you to change information

-As soon as you complete registration, you will receive an official receipt.
-It will be sent by email
+As soon as you complete registration, you will receive an automated confirmation be email.

 You may pay your camp fees by post-dated cheque.
 However, please be advised